Season 2 Quotes

 Mike: I’m talking about the devil.

-Mike: Oh, I remember reading in the paper where, because, due to lack of interest, tomorrow was cancelled, so we’ll have to make it day after tomorrow.
+Mike: Oh, I remember reading in the paper where, because, due to lack of interest, tomorrow was canceled, so we’ll have to make it day after tomorrow.

 Micky: Your honor!
 I insist that the, uh, prosecution call another witness.